PowerSolver Docs

 2What Needs Scheduling?Enter your entities (tasks, shifts, etc.)✅ Yes

-3Who or What Can Do It?Enter your values (employees, rooms, etc.)✅ Yes
+3Who or What Can Do It?Enter your hosts/values + §5bis sequence config✅ Yes

 4What Are Your Rules?Define constraints✅ Yes